Xtapodis/assignment/README.md

 You can now open your browser and hit the server IP http://localhost:5000 provided to run the demo on your local system.

 ### Run on Heroku Cloud Application Platform

+You can also run the app on Heroku [here](https://assignmentpd.herokuapp.com/)